TomHilder/wakeflow/README.md

 ### From source (GitHub)

-If you want to contribute to, or modify `wakeflow`, you should install it from the GitHub repository found [here](https://github.com/TomHilder/wakeflow).
+If you want to contribute to, or modify `wakeflow`, you should install it from the [GitHub repository](https://github.com/TomHilder/wakeflow).
 Simply fork the repo using the button in the top right, and then clone it:
 ```sh
 git clone https://github.com/<replace-by-your-username>/wakeflow.git
 ```